 Discover the medieval grace of Malbork Castle on a day trip

 Malbork Castle is no less impressive today.
-The reconstruction projects that followed World War II restored Malbork Castle to its former glory, no easy feat considering the damage sustained over the years from war, neglect and fires.
+The reconstruction projects that followed World War II restored Malbork Castle to its former glory.
+And it was no easy feat with the damage sustained over the years from war, neglect, and fires.

-There’s a good selection of accommodations in Gdansk, but with the city’s increasing popularity among travellers, it’s getting harder and harder to find deals without booking well ahead of time.
+There’s a good selection of accommodations in Gdansk.
+But with the city’s increasing popularity among travellers, it’s getting harder and harder to find deals without booking well ahead of time.
 To grab the perfect room in Gdansk, start your search early.
-Try out a few of these options:

 - 4-friendshostel: A great guesthouse/hostel in a superb location.
 Offers both clean private rooms and dorms.
 Many of the top Gdansk attractions are just a short walk away.

 - Old Town Panorama Apartments: An excellent apartment in the heart of Gdansk.
 Apartments are spacious, perfect for travelling as a family or in a group.
-Self-catering kitchenette offers an excellent way to save money on eating out.
+A self-catering kitchenette offers an excellent way to save money on eating out.

 - Radisson Blu Hotel Gdansk: A luxurious 5-star hotel occupying a stunning historic Gothic merchant house on Dluga Targ in Main Town.
 Can’t get more central than this!